-This Agreement may be terminated by Contractor or by the County at any time without a requirement of good cause upon thirty (30) days' advance written notice to the other party.
+This Agreement may be terminated by Contractor or by the Director of the Human Services Agency or his/her designee at any time without a requirement of good cause upon thirty (30) days' advance written notice to the other party.
 Subject to availability of funding, Contractor shall be entitled to receive payment for work/services provided prior to termination of the Agreement.
 Such payment shall be that prorated portion of the full payment determined by comparing the work/services actually completed to the work/services required by the Agreement.

-County may terminate this Agreement, or a portion of the services referenced in the Attachments and Exhibits based upon the unavailability of Federal, State, or County funds by providing written notice to Contractor as soon as is reasonably possible after County learns of said unavailability of outside funding.
+County may terminate this Agreement or a portion of the services referenced in the Attachments and Exhibits based upon the unavailability of Federal, State, or County funds by providing written notice to Contractor as soon as is reasonably possible after County learns of said unavailability of outside funding.